~ 5 hour Baby Sweater Pattern ~(aka 'The Weekend Sweater'!)

 Row 30: Same as row 28.
 (127 sts)

 Row 31: K3, P to last 3 sts, K3

 Row 32: K21, place on holder, (remove markers as you place sts on holders.)
 K 23 sleeve st and keep on needle, place rest of stitches on holders -- 39 for back, 23 for other sleeve, 21 for other front.

 Sleeve (make sure you get the sleeve and don't knit the front)

 Rows 1-16 : work in stockinette st (Knit one row, purl one row)

 Row 17: K2tog *P1, K1, P1, K2tog.
 Repeat from * ending with K2tog, P1.
 (18 sts).

 Bind off loosely.
 Cut 12" yarn tail for sewing arm seam. (took me 4 hours to get this far)

 <--- Remove the 23 sts for the other sleeve, and place them on needles.
-Work other sleeve the same (Look at Row 26 to see which holder has the sleeve sts.)
+Work other sleeve the same as the 1st sleeve (Look at Row 26 to see which holder has the sleeve sts.)